56kcloud/Training/Docker/kickstart/chapters/webapps.md

 A named volume (as the name implies) is a volume that's been explicitly named and can easily be referenced.

-A named volume can be create on the command line, in a docker-compose file, and when you start a new container.
+A named volume can be created on the command line, in a docker-compose file, and when you start a new container.
 They [CANNOT be created as part of the image's dockerfile](https://github.com/moby/moby/issues/30647).

 1. Start a MySQL container with a named volume (`dbdata`)